Niels Fleuren

-Niels Fleuren (born 1 November 1986) is a Dutch professional footballer who plays as a left-back for Tweede Divisie club De Treffers.
+Niels Fleuren (born 1 November 1986) is a Dutch professional footballer who plays as a left-back for Vierde Klasse club Vitesse '08.

 Career

 VVV-Venlo

-Born in Boxmeer, Fleuren played in the youth departments of Vitesse'08 and VVV-Venlo.
+Born in Boxmeer, Fleuren played in the youth departments of Vitesse '08 and VVV-Venlo.
 Fleuren made his professional debut at the age of 16 for VVV-Venlo, as a substitute in a 4–0 win at home against Cambuur on 3 October 2003.
-He made his only league goal for the club on 21 October 2005, at home against HFC Haarlem.
-In 2008, he received the Jan Klaassens Award, the annual award VVV award for the best talent from their own youth academy.
+He scored his only league goal for the club on 21 October 2005, at home against HFC Haarlem.
+In 2008, he received the Jan Klaassens Award, the annual VVV award for the best talent from their own youth academy.
 Over the years, the club attracted various players for the left-back position, including Youssef El Akchaoui, Jeffrey Leiwakabessy, Joeri Schroyen and Jason Bourdouxhe, but each time Fleuren emerged as the starter.
 In a home game against De Graafschap on 13 September 2013, Fleuren was honoured in connection with his 300th official match for VVV.
 He played his 300th league game against Sparta Rotterdam on 19 October 2014.
 He played his 400th official game against regional rivals MVV on 8 April 2016.
 VVV announced on 27 May 2016 that Fleuren's contract would not be extended.

 Fleuren left VVV-Venlo in May 2016, after 13 seasons with the senior team.
 With 354 league appearances he was fifth in the club's appearance list.
 During his time at the club, he grew into a fan favourite and gained the nickname "The Maldini of De Koel".

 Emmen and TOP Oss

 On 15 July 2016, it was announced that Fleuren had signed a one-year contract with Emmen.

 Ahead of the 2017–18 season, Fleuren joined TOP Oss on an amateur contract, where he soon developed into a regular starter and was rewarded with a one-year professional contract at the end of the season.
-In January 2019, he extended his contract in Oss with an extra year.
+In January 2019, he extended his contract with Oss by another year.

 In the 2020–21 season, Fleuren would again play for TOP Oss in an amateur deal.
 In October 2020, Fleuren tested positive for SARS-CoV-2 during the COVID-19 pandemic.
 While in quarantine at home, he continued working as the TOP Oss contact person for social projects, where he organised activities such as a footgolf event for a clothing sponsor.
 He had been a part of the office staff of the club since signing an amateur playing contract.

-De Treffers
+Later career

 On 22 June 2022, Fleuren joined Tweede Divisie club De Treffers on an amateur contract, after having decided to retire from professional football.
+After six months, he moved to Derde Divisie club Gemert on 1 January 2023.

+In May 2023, he returned to his first club Vitesse '08 in the ninth-tier Vierde Klasse after 26 years.